ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

   objects to determine the threshold value.

-  The segmented objects are the one in the :confval:`Cells segmentation end name or path` file.
+  The segmented objects are the one in the :confval:`Cells segmentation end name` file.

   This parameter is ignored when using a :confval:`Spots segmentation method` or :confval:`Ref. channel segmentation method` different from